MOSDACT-LaSalle-2025/Yosef_Interactive_project/README.md

-Instructions – Interactive Visual Work

 All rights reserved © Yosef Mashiah.
 Developed in collaboration with ChatGPT.

-1. Screen Layout
+Instructions – Interactive Visual Work

 The screen is divided into squares of cellSize (default 90 pixels).